javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 # Event loop: microtasks and macrotasks

-JavaScript execution flow in browser, as well as Node.js, is based on an *event loop*.
+JavaScript execution flow in the browser, as well as Node.js, is based on an *event loop*.

 Understanding how event loop works is important for optimizations, and sometimes for the right architecture.